oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Digests of Disclosures for object properties are added to an array under the new key `_sd` in the object.
 The `_sd` key MUST refer to an array of strings, each string being a digest of a Disclosure or a decoy digest as described in (#decoy_digests).
+An `_sd` key can be present at any level of the JSON object hierarchy, including the top-level, nested deeper as described in (#nested_data), or in recursive disclosures as described in (#recursive_disclosures).

 The array MAY be empty in case the Issuer decided not to selectively disclose any of the claims at that level.
 However, it is RECOMMENDED to omit the `_sd`